alanshaw/it-ws/README.md

 a networking protocol like websockets that does not support it, I suggest using [pull-goodbye](https://github.com/dominictarr/pull-goodbye) with your protocol.

-The duplex stream will also contain a copy of the properties from the http request that became the websocket. they are `method`, `url`, `headers` and `upgrade`.

 also exposed at: `var duplex = require('pull-ws')`